British Army during the French Revolutionary and Napoleonic Wars: Uniforms, equipment, rewards

 It was in 1802, during this period of uniform transition, that enlisted soldier rank insignia were first designated by chevrons.
 Their introduction allowed the rapid differentiation of sergeants and corporals from private soldiers.
-Colour sergeant and lance corporal ranks soon evolved as well.

-Officers were responsible for providing (and paying for) their own uniforms.
+Colour sergeant and lance corporal ranks soon evolved as well.Officers were responsible for providing (and paying for) their own uniforms.
 Consequently, variable styles and decorations were present, according to the officer's private means.
 Officers in the Infantry wore scarlet coattees with long tails fastened with turnbacks.
 Close-fitting white pantaloons, tucked into tall Hessian or riding boots were worn, often covered with grey wool and leather overalls on campaign, in addition to a dark blue, later grey, double-breasted greatcoat.
 After 1811, officers were permitted to wear a short tailed coatee, grey pantaloons or trousers and low field boots on campaign.
-Officers generally wore silver or gold epaulettes (depending on regimental colours), with regimental badge to designate rank.
+Officers wore silver or gold epaulettes (depending on regimental colours), with regimental badge to designate rank.

 An 1810 order stipulated that subalterns wore one epaulette, on the right shoulder, while captains wore one of a more ornate pattern on the right shoulder.
 Field officers wore one on each shoulder, badged with a star (for majors), a crown (lieutenant colonels) or star and crown (colonels).
 Grenadier, fusilier and light infantry officers wore more ornate versions of the shoulder wings their men wore on both shoulders; trimmed with lace, chain or bullion.

 Generals, from 1812, wore an aiguillette over the right shoulder, and rank was denoted by the spacing of buttons on the coatee: Major generals wore their buttons in pairs, lieutenant generals in threes and full generals wore their buttons singly spaced.

-Until the issue of the 1812 pattern infantry cap (or “Belgic”) in 1812, company officers wore bicorne hats; afterwards, they usually wore the same headgear as their men while on campaign, their status as officers denoted with braided cords.
+Until the issue of the 1812 pattern infantry cap (or "Belgic") in 1812, company officers wore bicorne hats; afterwards, they usually wore the same headgear as their men while on campaign, their status as officers denoted with braided cords.
 Generals, field officers and staff officers generally wore bicorne hats.

-Officers were generally armed with the poorly-regarded 1796 Pattern British Infantry Officer's Sword.
+Officers were usually armed with the poorly-regarded 1796 Pattern British Infantry Officer's Sword.
 In light infantry units and the flank companies of line units, they carried the Pattern 1803 sabre instead.
-In highland regiments, a basket-hilted claymore was generally worn.
+In highland regiments, most officers carried a basket-hilted claymore.